-While in Sierra Leone he also supervised the human rights clinic at Fourah Bay College.
+Namati now works with Timap and other organizations in Sierra Leone to scale up paralegal services there.
+While in Sierra Leone Vivek also supervised the human rights clinic at Fourah Bay College.

-Vivek previously worked at Human Rights Watch and clerked for Hon.
+Before moving to Sierra Leone Vivek worked at Human Rights Watch and clerked for Hon.
 Marsha Berzon on the Ninth Circuit of the U.S. Court of Appeals.

 Vivek serves on the international advisory council of the Commonwealth Human Rights Initiative, the advisory board of the evaluation firm ID Insight, and the governing board of the public entrepreneurship organization Res Publica.
-Vivek was an affiliate expert with the UN high level Commission on Legal Empowerment , and is a term member of the Council on Foreign Relations.
+He was an affiliate expert with the UN Commission on Legal Empowerment , and is a term member of the Council on Foreign Relations.
 In 2008, Vivek received the Pioneer Award from the North American South Asian Bar Association.